nexiality/documentation/commands/desktop/rightClickOffset(locator,xOffset,yOffset).md

 This command instructs Nexial to right-click on the element matched to the specified `locator`, with the desired positional offset.
 This allows for more fine control and additional interactivity during automation.

 The `xOffset` and `yOffset` values are the relative left and top position of the specified element, respectively.
+If these optional parameters are not specified, then Nexial will attempt to invoke right click at (or near) the center of the target element.

 One may view this command as a simplified form of [`clickScreen(button,modifiers,x,y)`](clickScreen(button,modifiers,x,y)).